 Contact a Skilled Attorney for Defense of Illegal Operation of a Drone in Florida

 Attorney Brian Gabriel has over 30 years of experience defending individuals charged with crimes in Florida.
-When you partner with The Law Office of Gabriel & Gabriel, Brian Gabriel will personally create a defense strategy for your charges.
+When you work with The Law Office of Gabriel & Gabriel, Brian Gabriel will personally create a defense strategy for your charges.
 The illegal operation of a drone can result in misdemeanor or felony charges.
 Do not face these severe penalties alone.
-Call (561) 622-5575 or complete our contact form to learn more about how Brian Gabriel can help defend your case.
+Call (561) 622-5575 or complete a contact form to learn more about how Brian Gabriel can help defend your case.
 Consultations are always free.